Bipolar II disorder: History

 In 19th century psychiatry, mania covered a broad range of intensity, and hypomania was equated by some to concepts of 'partial insanity' or monomania.
 A more specific usage was advanced by the German neuro-psychiatrist Emanuel Ernst Mendel in 1881, who wrote "I recommend (taking under consideration the word used by Hippocrates) to name those types of mania that show a less severe phenomenological picture, 'hypomania'".
-Narrower operational definitions of hypomania were developed from the 1960s/1970s.

 The first diagnostic distinction to be made between manic-depression involving mania and involving hypomania came from Carl Gustav Jung in 1903.
 In his paper, Jung introduced the non-psychotic version of the illness with the statement, "I would like to publish a number of cases whose peculiarity consists in chronic hypomanic behavior" where "it is not a question of real mania at all but of a hypomanic state which cannot be regarded as psychotic."
 Jung illustrated the hypomanic variation with five case histories, each involving hypomanic behavior, occasional bouts of depression, and mixed mood states, which involved personal and interpersonal upheaval for each patient.

+Narrower operational definitions of hypomania were developed from the 1960s/1970s.
 In 1975, Jung's original distinction between mania and hypomania gained support.
 Fieve and Dunner published an article recognizing that only individuals in a manic state require hospitalization.
 It was proposed that the presentation of either the one state or the other differentiates two distinct diseases; the proposition was initially met with skepticism.
 However, studies since confirm that BP-II is a phenomenologically distinct disorder.

 Empirical evidence, combined with treatment considerations, led the DSM-IV Mood Disorders Work Group to add BP-II as its own entity in the 1994 publication.
 Only one other mood disorder was added to this edition, indicating the conservative nature of the DSM-IV work group.

 In May 2013, the DSM-5 was released.
-Two revisions to the existing BP-II criteria are anticipated.
-The first expected change will reduce the required duration of a hypomanic state from four to two days.
-The second change will allow hypomania to be diagnosed without the manifestation of elevated mood; that is, increased energy/activity will be sufficient.
+Two revisions to the existing BP-II criteria were anticipated.
+The first expected change was to reduce the required duration of a hypomanic state from four to two days.
+The second change allowed for hypomania to be diagnosed without the manifestation of elevated mood; that is, increased energy/activity will be sufficient.
 The rationale behind the latter revision is that some individuals with BP-II manifest only visible changes in energy.
 Without presenting elevated mood, these individuals are commonly misdiagnosed with major depressive disorder.
 Consequently, they receive prescriptions for antidepressants, which unaccompanied by mood stabilizers, may induce rapid cycling or mixed states.